 A most gentle mind

-Every year for the past decade we have attended the Autism show with our TCES Schools stand and each year we meet more and more desperate and frustrated parents and carers.
-We meet the parents of young children who have been told by their nurseries and primary schools something that they long witnessed but didn’t want to accept.
+Every year for the past decade we have attended the Autism show and each year we meet more and more desperate and frustrated parents and carers.
+We meet the parents of young children who have been told by nurseries and primary schools something that they long witnessed but didn’t want to accept.
 That their children are quiet, don’t smile, don’t make eye contact and don’t appear to like to be cuddled.
 They don’t make friends easily, preferring to play on their own.

 The ‘child journey’ stories we hear are all too similar with their children doing well in wonderful Primary schools that are wrapping themselves beautifully around the child.
 But then the dreaded secondary transition to ‘big’ school and their little ‘Johnny’ goes off the rails.
-We hear parents/carers anxieties at the prospect of 30 pupil classrooms or the prospect of education on a one to one basis outside of the classroom.
+We hear parents/carers anxieties at the prospect of 30 pupil classrooms or the prospect of education on a one to one basis outside the classroom.
 We hear parents/carers who want inclusion for their children in mainstream classrooms and parents/carers who want their children in special schools where they will be provided specialist support.
-We hear about children whose Autism is intwined with co-morbidity and enough labels to terrify any parent: SEMH, ADHD, PDA and ODD and this alphabet soup whilst initially a formal assessment or an unassessed assumption ends up becoming a debilitating system used to label the child.
+We hear about children whose Autism is intwined with co-morbidity and enough labels to terrify any parent: SEMH, ADHD, PDA and ODD which ends up becoming a debilitating system used to label the child.
 And how to get the help that these parents need?
 Well with the developing understanding of neurodiversity that should be straightforwardly enough provided by the Local Authorities.

 This is the biggest issue that parents at the Autism Show tell us.
-They say that Local Authorities do not make things clear.
-Their websites are impossible to negotiate and they feel that due to the significant upsurge in Autism diagnosis’ Local Authorities deliberately obfuscate and refuse to help.
+They say that Local Authorities (LAs) do not make things clear.
+Their websites are impossible to negotiate, and they feel that due to the significant upsurge in Autism diagnoses, LAs deliberately obfuscate and refuse to help.
 The parents/carers describe how at the very worst times of their lives they feel alone and the systems in the Local Authorities are established not to reduce stress but to reduce costs.

 We first met Mark’s (not his real name) mum and Nan in 2014.
 Mark was 14 years old then.
 His mother and Nan were at their wits end.
 Mark had a very disrupted secondary education due to his Neurodiverse condition and had been out of school and full time education since October 2012.
 Mark had a number of co-morbid conditions.
 He had severe difficulties with social interaction which impacted on his quality of life and ability to engage in education.
 He had low self-esteem, was highly self- critical and had significant difficulties arising from anxious and depressed thinking.
 He has been diagnosed with Asperger’s Syndrome and also with Mixed Anxiety and a Depressive Disorder.